jcalcan/mayCodeJam/README.md

 ## 🔧 How to Run the Project Locally (WindowsOS)

 The process is almost the same on Windows, there are just a couple key things to do before heading to the terminal.
 After you install Node.js, MongoDB, and MongoDB Compass you need to add Node.js to environment variables.
-Search Environment Variables and open it, this what you should see:
+Search "environment variables" and open it, this what you should see:

 ![envi-var-ss](https://github.com/user-attachments/assets/9565a15a-4448-4d12-af95-867213ae0185)